 In an effort to restore its credibility in global capital markets, the government of Dubai recently issued a 58-page report detailing its austerity plans as it works its way towards responsible, long-term planning.
-Global media organizations are touting the report as â€śunusually transparent.â€ť Most reports of this nature coming out of the Middle East that are heavily influenced by officials trying to paint rosy images of their centrally-planned economies.
-In the report, the government acknowledges the cancellation of close to a thousand real estate projects valued at tens of billions of dollars.
+Global media organizations are touting the report as â€śunusually transparent.â€ť Most reports of this nature coming out of the Middle East are heavily influenced by government officials trying to paint positive images of their centrally planned economies.
+In this report however, the government of Dubai has acknowledged the cancellation of over a thousand real estate projects valued at tens of billions of dollars.
 The lack of demand was sighted as the primary reason for the cancellations.
-This comes at a time when a possible deal is being worked out on the restructuring of debt for Dubai World, the largest sovereign wealth fund to ever default on payments to its creditors at the onset of the financial crisis.
+This comes at a time when a possible deal is being worked on the restructuring of debt for Dubai World, the largest sovereign wealth fund to ever default on payments to its creditors with the onset of the global financial crisis.

-There is a statement in the report that may not stand out to the average reader, but has significant Memetic implications as to where Dubai is in its cultural emergence.
-The statement says that the government had completed a major reassessment of the â€śeconomic developmentâ€ť element of the Dubai Strategic Plan for 2015 (DSP 2015) which resulted in the cancellation of these projects.
+There is a statement in the report that may not stand out to the average reader, but has significant developmental implications as to where Dubai is in its cultural emergence.
+The statement says that the government had completed a major reassessment of the â€śeconomic developmentâ€ť element of the Dubai Strategic Plan for 2015 (DSP 2015), which resulted in the cancellation of these projects.
 When DSP2015 was made public it called for the systemic development of Dubai.Â In addition to economic development, it called for social development, modernization of the security apparatus (police), development of the judiciary and public safety, and for excellence in government.
 The report made sure it emphasized that the governmentâ€™s intentions will be focused on those â€śotherâ€ť aspects of the plan that were ignored during the boom years.

 All this worked to expose the short sightedness of an experiment that put one value system before the other.
-The thinking that money alone can bring on human emergence was proven wrong.
+The thinking that money alone can move cultural evolution up the spiral was proven wrong.
 If anything, money showed the pathologies and greed that are inherent in human nature.
-Europeans whoâ€™ve been known to belong to the EGALITARIAN/HUMANITARIAN value system, descended to their past imperial/colonialist selves very quickly and became the pillagers of wealth.
-Americans running some of the world largest sovereign funds for Dubai embarked on buying worthless companies that were teetering on bankruptcy and collected enormous fees on both ends of the transactions.
-This was Disney World for Western business people where they saddled every business entity with enormous debt, filling their pocket with outrageous compensation without any of their activity ever being scrutinized by a proficient ORDER system that understood the nature of what was being done.Â When all the dust cleared, the Westerners went home and the government of Dubai was left with hundreds of billions in liabilities.
-The Ruler soon realized you can only imprison so many executives before the practice becomes a public relations disaster.
+Europeans whoâ€™ve been known to belong to the Green 6th level Egalitarian and HumanitarianÂ value system, descended to their past imperial/colonialist selves very quickly and became the pillagers of wealth.
+Americans running some of the world largest sovereign funds for Dubai embarked on buying worthless companies that were teetering on the edge of bankruptcy and collected enormous fees on both ends of the transactions.
+This was Disney World for Western business people and corporations who saddled every business entity in Dubai with enormous debt, while filling their pocket with outrageous compensation.
+Very little of their activity was ever scrutinized due to the absence of a competent and proficient Blue system that understood the nature of what was being done.Â When all the dust cleared, the Westerners went home and the government of Dubai was left with hundreds of billions in liabilities.
+The Ruler soon realized you could only imprison so many executives before the practice becomes a public relations disaster.